The RtP programme

 If you have been a Registered Nurse previously and wish to return to the profession, you may need to undertake a Return to Practice (RtP) programme.
 The programme is essentially a period of updating your skills and knowledge so that you can become re-registered and return to work in nursing.

 The programme will take approximately three to six months to complete, depending on clinical placement hours required and the length of time out of practice and length of time previously in practice.
 The courses will also be flexible to fit around existing commitments, such as childcare.

 How is the course funded?

-We will fund all of the course fees, with an additional £500 of financial support for each learner on the programme.
+We will fund all course fees, with an additional £500 of financial support for each learner on the programme.

 How do I apply?

 Applications and any queries relating to Return to Practice programmes can be directed to the relevant university.
 The university will assist you in identifying your learning requirements and help you source an appropriate placement within a healthcare organisation.

-Universities that run the Return to Practice programme
+Universities that run the RtP programme in Yorkshire and the Humber

 Sheffield Hallam University